Cellar/cellar-api/CONTRIBUTING.md

 #### DataStore and Cryptography Interfaces

 Within `pkg/datastore` and `pkg/cryptography` there is an interface for datastores and for cryptography engines.
-Adding a new datastore or cryptography engine is as simple as implementing one of those interfaces.
+Adding a new datastore or cryptography engine is as simple as implementing one of those interfaces in a new package.
 Then simply expose the new implementations using settings `pkg/settings`.

 If you need to re-generate mocks for any reason, you can do so with the `generate-mocks` target: